-Who are The World's Top Art Collectors ?
+Who are The World's Top Art Collectors of 2015?

 They are billionaire property developers, celebrities, company software designers, football team owners, hedge funders, philanthropists.
 They all have two things in common: they are not short on money, and they all love – and have – art.
 World’s top art collectors are certainly a diversified bunch of people that found collecting of artworks both amusing and lucrative, in an era when the art market appears to be stalling for the first time in years.
 Year after year, the collector lists compiled by platforms like ARTnews and artnet continue to reveal interesting facts, giving us an insight into who these people are, what they do, where they come from and, of course, which remarkable artworks one could find in their collection.
 Shall we find out?

 ArtNews Top 200 Art Collectors

 ArtNews’ list of Top 200 Art Collectors of 2015 was the 25th edition of this practice.
 Last year’s edition had an intriguing revelation: a growing number of collectors have established private museums or foundations.
 In fact, 46 of them have opened spaces to house their artworks and archives, many in recent years: we have Russian collector Dasha Zhukova, the owner of Moscow’s Garage Museum of Contemporary Art, French magnate Bernard Arnault, who opened the $135m Fondation Louis Vuitton in Paris in 2014, and Broad Museum’s patrons from the US, Edythe and Eli Broad.
 Among the longstanding names, there are Norwegian millionaire Hans Rasmus Astrup, whose Astrup Fearnlet Museet opened in Oslo in 1993, or German collector Udo Brandhorst, who set up a foundation with his wife Anette that same year too.